-- 1. Take an approved IGETC course, in the area(s) to be completed, at any California Community College at a time that does not require concurrent enrollment, such as during the summer. - 2 Take a course approved by the UC or CSU campus of attendance in the area(s) to be completed at a United States regionally accredited institution at a time that does not require concurrent enrollment, such as during summer. - 3.
+- 1. Take an approved IGETC course, in the area(s) to be completed, at any California Community College at a time that does not require concurrent enrollment, such as during the summer, subject to the approval of the UC or CSU campus of attendance. - 2 Take a course approved by the UC or CSU campus of attendance in the area(s) to be completed at a United States regionally accredited institution at a time that does not require concurrent enrollment, such as during summer. - 3.
 Take an approved IGETC course, in the area(s) to be completed, at any California Community College while concurrently enrolled at a UC or CSU campus.
 The student will be subject to the UC or CSU campus rules regarding concurrent enrollment, so this option may not be available. - 4.
 Take a course approved by the UC or CSU campus of attendance at a United States regionally accredited institution in the area(s) to be completed while concurrently enrolled at a UC or CSU campus.
 The student will be subject to the UC or CSU campus rules regarding concurrent enrollment, so this option may not be available. - 5.
 Take a comparable course at a UC or CSU campus in the area(s) to be completed.
 This option is at the discretion of each UC or CSU campus, so it may not be a choice available to the student.